mathehertogh/talktex/docs/guide.md

 Next we will look at general constructs.
 Next to terminals and keywords, constructs may also use phrases of other constructs in their own phrases.
 As our example we will consider VARIABLE-constructs (of type "VARIABLE").
 For this we first need a few new terminal constructs.
+We simplified the definition of LETTER a little bit for this exposition.
+See the [reference](grammer.md) for the full definition.

 ### LETTER
 | phrase    | target | priority | synonyms |